seomoz/qless-core/README.md

 When looking for a unit of work, the client should first choose from the next expired lock.
 If none are expired, then we should next make sure that any jobs that should now be considered eligible (the scheduled time is in the past) are then inserted into the work queue.
+A sorted set of all the known queues is maintained at `ql:queues`

 Locking
 =======